-Want to setup ADB on a mac, this tutorial should help you.
-This guide does not require the full Android SDK installation on your mac to use Android Debug Bridge, rather you just have to install the required files and you are good to go.
+Want to setup ADB on a Mac?
+This tutorial will help you.
+This guide does not require the full Android SDK installation on your Mac to use Android Debug Bridge (ADB), you just have to install the required files and you are good to go.

 STEP 1: Download Required ADB files ZIP from here.

 STEP 2: Extract the downloaded ZIP to a folder/directory that you can easily locate.

 STEP 3: While you can start using ADB right away, but you will have to navigate to the folder that you created by unzipping the ADB files, to use ADB.
 So, we will make an entry in ~/.bash_profile configuration files to make ADB accessible from terminal normally from anywhere.

 STEP 4: Open Terminal on your mac and type the following command